njoubert/spooky/README.md

 # Spooky Action at a Distance

-WARNING: EXPERIMENTAL AND UNTESTED CODE AHEAD
+WARNING: EXPERIMENTAL AND UNTESTED CODE

-Code for our wireless cinematography data system
+Code for wireless multi-node sensor networks, powering our wireless cinematography system.
+Assumes python-compatible Linux computers at each node.
+(In our case, ODROID XU4 running Ubuntu)

-## Dependencies
+## Dependencies and Submodules

+**This project uses git submodules**

+After checkout:

+	git submodule init
+	git submodule update

+These are the dependencies, and how to install them on a node:

 - libsbp https://github.com/swift-nav/libsbp